mui/material-ui/docs/data/base/components/trap-focus/trap-focus.md

 You can disable this behavior with the `disableEnforceFocus` prop.

-Compare the following demo with the demo from the [Basic usage section](#basic-usage)—notice how that demo prevents you from clicking outside of it, while this one allows it:
+Compare the following demo with the demo from the [Basics section](#basics)—notice how that demo prevents you from clicking outside of it, while this one allows it:

 {{"demo": "DisableEnforceFocus.js"}}